 “Look!
 (It’s) Over there!”, I heard an excited voice behind me.
 It was a boy and he kept pointing her finger to a nearby bush.
-A few seconds later, a black-white shape leapt out.
+A few seconds later, a black-white shape leaped out.
 Its yellow eyes seemed to notice us but showed no interest to interact.
 After a while, the figure gently walked away, swinging its tail back and forth.
-That was my first encounter with the citizen of Houtong, a place that is often dubbed as the Cat Village.
+That was my first encounter with the citizen of Houtong, a place that is often dubbed the Cat Village.

-Tucked in the forested mountains of Ruifang District (35 kilometres from Taipei City), Houtong ( 猴硐) is a former coal-mining village.
-After the mining’s pits closed down in the 1990s, the place was largely abandoned, with only a dozen of households left behind.
+Tucked in the forested mountains of Ruifang District (35 kilometers from Taipei City), Houtong ( 猴硐) is a former coal-mining village.
+After the mining pits closed down in the 1990s, the place was largely abandoned, with only a dozen households left behind.
 But things started to change in 2008 when local cat lover Jian Peilling posted photos of the villager’s efforts to take care of stray cats on social media.
 Her pictures went viral and the village received a lot of support from cat lovers from all over Taiwan.

 Within years, the ghost town of Houtong has reinvented itself as a lively cat village.
-Visitors from far and wide flock here to see a quirky village where nearly everything is cat-related, from feline theme souvenirs, kitty-shaped desserts to a cat-inspired gallery.
+Visitors from far and wide flock here to see a quirky village where nearly everything is cat-related, from feline theme souvenirs and kitty-shaped desserts to a cat-inspired gallery.
 Even the bridge leading to the village is also cat-friendly, fully equipped with climbing steps and perch platforms.
-Though these facilities sound like tourist traps, they bring the much-needed money to the villagers and the cat population.
+Though these facilities sound like tourist traps, they bring much-needed money to the villagers and the cat population.

 Cat!
 Cat!
 A lot of cats!

 The star attraction, however, is still our four-legged friends.
 It’s estimated that Houtong is now home to more than 200 cats; roughly double that of the human population.
-From black, white, ginger to tortoiseshell, there are cats of every kind.
+From black, white, and ginger to tortoiseshell, there are cats of every kind.
 Some are pretty shy, while others are friendly and don’t mind if you pet them.
-The cats can be found roaming all over the village: hiding in the bushes, jumping off roofs, sleeping over the bannisters or idling by the riverside.
+The cats can be found roaming all over the village: hiding in the bushes, jumping off roofs, sleeping over the banisters, or idling by the riverside.
 They get fed by villagers, and often, by the public.
 But visitors are encouraged not to do so because overfeeding will have negative impacts on the cat’s health.
-Additionally, a small team of veterinarians voluntarily look after the cats by administering vaccinations and sterilisation.
+Additionally, a small team of veterinarians voluntarily look after the cats by administering vaccinations and sterilization.